Recitation 1 — Numbers, Strings, Images

 - First, compute the perimeter with an expression (remember

-Perimeter = 2 * (width + height)
+Perimeter = 2 * (width + height)). - Then, multiply that perimeter by

-to find the cost. - What happens if you forget parentheses around
+0.10to find the cost. - What happens if you forget parentheses around

-(width + height)
+(width + height)?

 2. String Surprises